edwarddramirez/skysearch/README.md

 # skysearch
-Raw code for finding point sources in Fermi-LAT data with wavelets.
-Will provide a cleaner tutorial version of this code later.
+Pipeline for finding point sources in Fermi-LAT data with the continuous wavelet transform.
+For a tutorial that describes how this code works, see the [allsky-point-source-detection][https://github.com/edwarddramirez/allsky-point-source-detection] repo.

 # Instructions
 Read the README.txt file for details.